jmike/naomi/README.md

 * Constraints;
 * Relations.

 These metadata can be extracted from the database and are sufficient for generating basic validation rules and application structure.
 Yet most ORM tools tend to ignore database metadata and replicate that information in the application layer.
 This results to:

-* Unnecessary complexity;
-* Synchronization issues;
-* Reduced expressiveness.
+* Unnecessary complexity, i.e. you trade SQL with an ORM-specific API that is equally complex;
+* Synchronization issues, i.e. sky falls on your head when you change the db schema;
+* Reduced expressiveness, i.e. no ORM can fully implement the expressiveness of SQL.

 ##### How is Naomi different?

 Naomi works the other way around:

-1. You first create the database using a tool of your choice, e.g. [MySQL Workbench](http://www.mysql.com/products/workbench/), [pgAdmin](http://www.pgadmin.org/) - a tool you know and love;
+1. You first create the database using a tool of your choice, e.g. [MySQL Workbench](http://www.mysql.com/products/workbench/), [pgAdmin](http://www.pgadmin.org/) - a tool you already know;
-2. You call a few simple methods to bring meta-information to the application.
+2. You call a few simple methods to extract meta-information to the application layer.

 While this approach may seem intriguing to new developers, it is in fact the natural way of thinking for experienced engineers.
 Creating a database requires creativity and imagination that machines lack.